 M.S. in Cell and Molecular Biology

 Admission to Degree Program: All applicants must have a B.A. or B.S. in a basic or applied science.
-Applicants must present Graduate Record Examination scores for the Verbal and Quantitative tests, and the GRE writing instrument.
-For admission, a student must have a sponsoring faculty member.
+Applicants must submit transcripts, letters of recommendation, and the CEMB Applicant Profile.
+Applicants may also wish to present Graduate Record Examination scores for the Verbal and Quantitative tests, and the GRE writing instrument, to enhance their credentials.
+For admission, a student must secure a sponsoring faculty member.
+Individual faculty may require additional materials (GRE, writing examples, etc.).
 The sponsoring faculty member will submit probable thesis subjects to the Program Committee prior to acceptance of the student.
-Once an applicant has been approved by the Program Committee, applications are forwarded to the Graduate School for application for admission to the Graduate School.
-Admitted and sponsored students will be responsible for the Graduate School’s application fee unless paid by the department of the sponsoring faculty member.
+Once an applicant has been approved by the Program Committee, the program submits the application for admission to the Graduate School.
+Admitted and sponsored students will be responsible for the Graduate School’s application fee unless paid by the sponsoring faculty member.
 When deemed appropriate by the Director and Program Advisory Committee, the Cell and Molecular Biology program will allow a qualified applicant to be admitted to complete research rotations through up to three designated research laboratories during his/her first semester enrolled in the Cell and Molecular Biology graduate program.
-Admission for research rotations is contingent upon: 1) Stipend support has been guaranteed for the student during the rotation semesters; and 2) the Cell and Molecular Biology faculty designated for the rotation have agreed to host the student during this period.
+Admission for research rotations is contingent upon: 1) Stipend support has been guaranteed for the student during the rotation semester; and 2) the Cell and Molecular Biology faculty designated for the rotation have agreed to host the student during this period.
 After the rotation period, the student must obtain a faculty research sponsor.

 Requirements for the Master of Science Degree: For the M.S. degree, the Graduate School and/or the program requires 30 semester hours, a comprehensive examination, a cumulative GPA of 3.00, and a minimum residence of 30 weeks.
 Any student who receives a grade of “F” in any graduate-level course will be subject to dismissal following review by the Program Advisory Committee.
 All candidates for the M.S. must complete a minimum of 24 hours of post-baccalaureate graduate credits not including seminar and thesis credit hours (18 hours plus CHEM 5813 and CHEM 5843) in Cell and Molecular Biology-approved courses and 6 hours of thesis research.
 In addition, all candidates who are considered full-time must enroll every fall and spring semester in a Cell and Molecular Biology designated seminar course.
 Graduate advisory and thesis committees will consist of at least three program faculty representing at least two different departments.
 With the approval of the student’s Graduate Advisory Committee, up to 6 hours of alternative graduate courses may be used to satisfy the 24 hours of course work.
 All M.S. candidates must complete a thesis based on their research and pass a comprehensive oral examination based on the thesis.
 Examination and approval of the thesis is by the student’s Graduate Thesis Committee.
 Just prior to the Final Examination, the M.S. candidate will present a public seminar announced to all Cell and Molecular Biology faculty and students.